Signs of Anxiety in Children by Age: What to Look For

 When Does Worry Become a Concerning Pattern?

-All children worry sometimes.
-That is normal and healthy—it means their brains are developing the ability to anticipate and prepare for challenges.
-The question is not whether your child worries, but whether worry is running the show.
+Every child worries sometimes.
+That is normal and healthy—it means their brain is learning to anticipate and prepare for challenges.
+The question is not whether your child worries, but whether worry has taken the wheel.

-Clinical guidelines suggest paying attention when anxiety meets three criteria: it persists (lasting more than four weeks), it is disproportionate to the situation, and it interferes with daily life—school, friendships, family activities, or sleep (Wehry et al., 2015, Current Psychiatry Reports, DOI: 10.1007/s11920-015-0591-z).
+Pay attention when anxiety hits all three of these: it persists (lasting more than four weeks), it is way bigger than the situation warrants, and it gets in the way of daily life—school, friendships, family activities, or sleep (Wehry et al., 2015, Current Psychiatry Reports, DOI: 10.1007/s11920-015-0591-z).

 Normal worry looks like